 The observation in this verse is very general.
-Some cultures have longer hair for men than others but the principle still stands that a woman’s longer hair is an indication of her femininity.
-The Bible does not indicate how long a woman’s hair should be, but only that it should be longer than males’ hair to distinguish her as feminine.
+Some cultures have longer hair for men than others, but the principle still stands that a woman’s longer hair indicates her femininity.
+The Bible does not indicate how long a woman’s hair should be, but it should only be longer than males’ hair to distinguish her as feminine.
 Most women do not look good in a brush cut!

 God made male and female different, so their roles are different.

-It is crucial that men take the spiritual leadership in their homes by manifesting their masculinity.
+Men must take spiritual leadership in their homes by manifesting their masculinity.
 It is also vital that women respond to and support that leadership by manifesting their femininity.
 Remember that God did not create the woman inferior to the man but as a responder to man.
 Men need to respect and give dignity to the inherent responder nature of femininity.

 We live in a day that diminishes the idea of femininity.
 The philosophy of androgyny wants egalitarianism and a unisex view to prevail.
 There is no such custom in the Word of God!
 The Bible enhances the dignity of femininity.
 Denial of femininity robs women of their natural beauty.